Sociologist, University of Frankfurt

 cv research publications teaching supervision media pictures contact

 My research focuses on the study of class and gender inequalities over time and across generations.
 In my PhD I analysed two channels through which parents (particularly fathers) transmit advantage to their children: time and emotional investments.
-Currently, I am working on several projects analysing how different patterns of demographic and work behavior affect social inequalities.
-I am particularly interested in the study of how gender and class inequalities emerge during the early years of life, and what are the micro-causal-mechanisms explaining such a process.
+Currently, I am working on several projects analysing how different patterns of demographic and work behavior affect family dynamics, child development, and social inequalities.
 Empirically, I use a variety of techniques, primarily quantitative methods for causal analysis and large scale datasets such as the Longitudinal Study of Australian Children, the German Socio-Economic Panel or Time-Use Surveys.
 I also have extensive experience using qualitative methods.
 Most recently, I used computational, mixed methods.